Darxo/Hardened/README.md

 - The bagslots on the player paperdoll are now centred correctly on characters who have 1 or 3 bagslots
 - Retreating NPCs, that are fleeing and in Zone of Control will now seek the border correctly, if possible
 - Remove the requirement for the player to be on a road in order to receive crisis news events.
 This prevents Events from stop appearing when you are away from a road for a longer time
+- Fix available fatigue changing, when a character gains- or loses Stamina during combat (e.g. through an injury)
+- Fix "Minimum Damage" (appears on one-handed hammer attacks) not being mitigated by Melee-, Ranged- and Hitpoint Damage Mitigation
 - Fix **Bardiche** only dealing 30% armor penetration with its split skill
 - Fix **Battle Standard** resolve effect not updating on allies when equipping or unequipping it
 - Fix Ranged AI ignoring hitchance and expected damage, when calculating the best target to attack